exAspArk/batch_loader/README.md

 ## Usage

-Let's imagine we have a `Post` GraphQL type:
+Let's imagine that we have a `Post` GraphQL type defined with [Absinthe](https://github.com/absinthe-graphql/absinthe):

 ```elixir
 defmodule MyApp.PostType do